bgar324/poly-clubs/README.md

 Flagged reviews are marked in the database with `is_flagged: true`.
 They remain visible to users but can be filtered/reviewed by moderators in the database.

 ### Is this affiliated with Cal Poly?
 No, this is an independent student project.
-It's not officially associated with California Polytechnic State University.
+It's not officially associated with California Polytechnic State University

 ---